changetocoding/WebLessonPlan/Lesson12-Debugging.md

 # Teacher instruction
 ## Debugging chrome
+Open up debugger - F12 or inspect page

+Inpect Html elements
+- View elements
+- change styles

+Breakpoints (on JS only.
+Don't demo on Css or html)
+- Resume, continue on breakpoints
+- Step over
+- Execute code/call a function using console when on a breakpoint
+- View variables in local window.
+And change variable using the console

+Debugger command

 Build lesson plan around debugging in chrome from this.
 Demonstrate with a project with bugs.
 Step through to find bugs. https://javascript.info/debugging-chrome